-The names of the collections in Berlin’s vast State Museums hint at what can be seen in the different buildings on Museumsinsel, Kulturforum, and beyond.
+The names of Berlin’s vast State Museums hardly hint at what can be seen in the different buildings on Museumsinsel, Kulturforum, and beyond.
 Collections are better named but often spread through different museums.

 The Staatliche Museen zu Berlin (State or national museums) in Berlin have some of the world’s largest and most important collections of art and cultural objects.
 The names of the different museums do not often reveal what can be seen inside: the antiquities in the Old Museum are newer than the Egyptian works in the New Museum.
 Bode Museum?
 It does not even mean anything particular in German – it is a surname.
 Hamburger Bahnhof / Hamburg Station?
 The last train departed in 1884.
 The names of the individual collections or the various museums grouped in a single building generally gives a much better indication of what is on show.